tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/handlers.md

 Script can error out in following scenarios:

 1. **Script Initialization Error** : When construction of script throws exception then script initialization fails.
 In this scenario, framework will log error cause.
 Sequencer will not start in this failure.
-One need to fix error and then load script again.
+One needs to fix the error and then load script again.

-2. **Command Handlers Failure** : While executing sequence @ref:[Command Handlers](#command-handlers) e.g. `onSetup` , `onObserve` can fail because of two reasons:
+2. **Command Handlers Failure** : While executing sequence, @ref:[Command Handlers](#command-handlers) e.g. `onSetup` , `onObserve` can fail because of two reasons:

     1. handler throws exception or
     2. `Command Service` or `Sequencer Command Service` used to interact with downstream `Assembly/HCD/Sequencer`